Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/toilet-papers/163-dont-drink-so-much.page.md

 title: "Don't Drink So Much: Reducing Frontend Code"
 description: >
     Some developers keep using the tools they are used to, rather than the best tool for the job.
-    An experience report of using a Single Page Application framework for a Multi Page Application and thoughts on how to do it better.
+    Recently, I had to develop a Multi Page Application using a Single Page Application Framework and here are my thoughts on how to do it better.
 date: "2022-06-03T10:00:00.000Z"
 ---